junegunn/proco/README.md

 measurements of performance but to give you a general idea of how Proco should be configured under various workloads of different characteristics.

-The following benchmark results were gathered on JRuby 1.7.3.
+The following benchmark results were gathered on an 8-core system with JRuby 1.7.3.

 ### Modeling CPU-intensive task